mrWh1te/Botmation/README.md

 ## Architecture // Code Scaffolding

-In terms of code patterns, it falls into 2 groups.
+In terms of code patterns, it falls into 2 groups:

 1) BotNation